-TARGET ACTIVITIES TIMEFRAMES Compilation of an emissions inventory for the Overstrand Compile an emissions inventory of all industrial sources.
-Medium term Compilation of an emissions inventory for the Overstrand Compile an inventory of all small boilers.
-Long term Establish an air quality monitoring agreement with District and Province.
-Sign Service level agreements with District and Province to assist with air quality monitoring within the Overstrand municipal area.
-Long term
+TARGET ACTIVITIES TIMEFRAMES Compilation of an Compile an emissions Medium term emissions inventory for the inventory of all industrial Overstrand sources.
+Compilation of an Compile an inventory of Long term emissions inventory for the all small boilers.
+Overstrand Establish an air quality Sign Service level Long term monitoring agreement agreements with District with District and Province. and Province to assist with air quality monitoring within the Overstrand municipal area.